MeeshCompBio/Random_Python_Scripts/Intro_to_Python_Packages/README.md

 ```

 ## Matplotlib
-Matplitlib is a library for making plots in python (over 200k lines of code).
+Matplotlib is a library for making plots in python (over 200k lines of code).
 Its philosophy centers around the idea that anyone should be able to create simple plots with very few lines of code.
 ```python
 import matplotlib.pyplot as plt import numpy as np